Chupakebr/BTP_DEV_DEMO/README.md

 This is a Demo app from this tutorial: https://developers.sap.com/tutorials/appstudio-fioriapps-create.html

-Used for BTP pipline demo.
+Used for BTP pipline demo..